ChakirALIEdu/Masters-Research/INSPIRATION/2-Definitions.md

 # List of Terms/Topics

 ### Idiosyncracies
-"a peculiarity of constitution or temperament : an individualizing characteristic or quality" [Source](https://www.merriam-webster.com/dictionary/idiosyncrasy)
+"a peculiarity of constitution or temperament : an individualizing characteristic or quality" [Source from Merriam-Webster](https://www.merriam-webster.com/dictionary/idiosyncrasy)

 Joël Vacheron says:
 > "Idiosyncracies [...]
 We talk about the first programs.
 They were always marked by the singularity or the identity of programmers.
 Something always linked of the identity of those that produce it- Idiosyncracies."